shazz/shazzam/README.md

 Within this block, all the code will be starting at address 0x0801, in a segment in this example called CODE (`get_code_segment()`).

-And icing on the cake, `Shazzam` features a Segment Optimizer which automatically finds the best memory arrangement based on the application and C64 constraints.
+And icing on the cake, `shazzam` features a Segment Optimizer which automatically finds the best memory arrangement based on the application and C64 constraints.

 ### Crunchers support

-Obviously, you can add any cruncher/packer to shrink your data (`incbin`) or generated `PRG` but by default, `Shazzam` supports:
+Obviously, you can add any cruncher/packer to shrink your data (`incbin`) or generated `PRG` but by default, `shazzam` supports:

 - `Exomizer` (PRG) (incbin missing)
 - `pucrunch` (PRG) (incbin missing)